JubbaSmail/aws-lambda-monitor-sqs-slack/README.md

 <img width="400" src="https://github.com/Ismail-AlJubbah/aws-lambda-monitor-sqs-slack/raw/master/imgs/s1-7a.png"/>

-8. Repeat the steps for all your teams defined in the YAML file, then copy all the Webhook URLs:
+8. Repeat the steps for all your teams defined in the YAML file, then copy all the Webhook URLs, we gonna use it in Lambda source code:

 <img width="500" src="https://github.com/Ismail-AlJubbah/aws-lambda-monitor-sqs-slack/raw/master/imgs/s1-8.png"/>